luizfelippesr/notebooks-for-docs-and-tests-demo/README.md

 My example project
 ==================

-A fake data science project to demonstrate nbsphinx and nbsphinx.
+A fake data science project to demonstrate nbsphinx and nbval.

 It is based on the data science cookiecutter template.